ilana-n/enhancements/deps/AIP-0003-visualization.md

 ## Connector with Dynamo Metrics
 Access KVBM and Dynamo metrics through the Dynamo metrics endpoint.

+## 3D Plots
+Having 3 configurable axes.
+For example, other metrics can change with changing OSL/ISL.

 ## Visualization Configuration Export from Interactive HTML or Hosted Dashboard